 What is a brownfield?

 A brownfield is a real property whose expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
-Examples include former industrial sites, gas stations, dry cleaning establishments, and other industrial uses.
+Examples include former industrial sites, gas stations and dry cleaning establishments.
 Atlantic Station and the Beltline are two examples of successful brownfield cleanup and redevelopment projects in the City.

 Brownfields Assessment Program (2017 - 2020)

 The City of Atlanta has been awarded a 2017 Brownfields Assessment Grant by EPA.
 With the grant, the City of Atlanta seeks to promote the redevelopment of brownfields sites in Target Areas by providing no-cost Phase I and Phase I Environmental Site Assessments (ESAs) for select brownfield properties.